 The Problem of Scale

 Everything went wrong.
 We had more workers to help, but they were not trained.
 We could not keep the meat cool and in the end, we had to feed most of the meat to our dogs.
 Scale is difficult and the importance of the right structure of a bacon factory is something that we cannot underestimate.
-Right from the word go, I came face to face with lessons pertaining to structure and ingredients, and the first ingredient to look at is saltpeter!
+It is the basis for the revolution of the invention by William Oake.
+Right from the word go, I came face to face with lessons pertaining to structure and ingredients, and the first ingredient to look at is saltpetre!

-Knowing the answer or understanding the innovation will not help us one little bit if we don’t have the right structure which will overcome the issues of scale and the business imperative of funding.
-Personally and even as a corporation, funding and structure to overcome scale will not help us to remain competitive by itself if we do not know the art of remaining competitive!
-These are matters that I did not even know that I do not know but my time in Denmark introduced me to them and I realise that learning about it is every bit as important as the secrets of great bacon!
+Knowing the answer or understanding Oake’s innovation will not help us one little bit if we don’t have the right structure which will overcome the issues of scale and the business imperative of funding.
+Corporate structure, funding options and the right methods of production are essential ingredients for success.
+These are matters that I did not even know that I do not know but my time in Denmark introduced me to them.
+Understanding the importance of business structure is every bit as important as producing bacon itself!
 I know that as a banker, you will find this most fascinating because you work with this every day of your life.
 I would love your thoughts on the subject to see if there is any application for us in Cape Town.

 The Spirit of the Danes

 This morning was crisp and interesting.
 Andreas’ dad is an impressive man.
 He is very intelligent with an amazing knowledge of many things.
 He gave me a lot of perspective on what Jeppe told me on Friday.
 For example, how did it come about that a man of Jeppe’s age was exposed to learning new butchering and curing techniques?
 Why was there in Denmark such a focus on continued education that people showed up for lessons by the Irish, in sufficient numbers to make a proper transfer of skills possible?
 How did the most current thing about the structure of a bacon plant fit so nicely into the Danish culture?
 How were the Danish people inspired to take up a new way of doing things?